cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 - `Parameter Proposals`: These are used to update the value of an existing parameter.
 - `Software Upgrade Proposal`: These are used to propose an upgrade of the Hub's software.

 Any Atom holder can submit a proposal.
 In order for the proposal to be open for voting, it needs to come with a `deposit` that is superior to a parameter called `minDeposit`.
 The `deposit` need not be provided in its entirety by the submitter.
-If the initial proposer `deposit` is not sufficient, the proposal enters the `deposit_period` status.
+If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
 Then, any Atom holder can increase the deposit by sending a `depositTx`.

 Once the `deposit` reaches `minDeposit`, the proposal enters the `voting_period`, which lasts 2 weeks.
 Any **bonded** Atom hodler can then cast a vote on this proposal.
 The options are `Yes`, `No`, `NoWithVeto` and `Abstain`.
 The weight of the vote is based on the amount of bonded Atoms of the sender.
 If they don't vote, delegator inherit the vote of their validator.
 However, delegators can override their validator's vote by sending a vote themselves.